GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Mutations `createPost`, `updatePost`, `addCommentToCustomPost` (and others) now receive a oneof input object for content

-Prior to v1.0, the following mutation fields received a `content` argument of type `String` (to create/update the content on custom posts or comments):
+Prior to v1.0, the following mutation fields received a `content` argument of type `String`, to create/update the content on custom posts:

 - `Comment.reply`
-- `CustomPost.addComment`
 - `CustomPost.update`
-- `Root.addCommentToCustomPost`
 - `Root.createPost`
 - `Root.updatePost`

+Similarly, these mutation fields received a `comment` argument of type `String`:

+- `CustomPost.addComment`
+- `Root.addCommentToCustomPost`

-This `content` argument has now been renamed to `contentAs`, and converted into a ["oneof" input object](https://github.com/leoloso/PoP/blob/master/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/implicit-features/oneof-input-object/en.md) that contains a single property: `html: HTML!`.
+These `content` and `comment` arguments have now been renamed to `contentAs` and `commentAs` respectively, and converted into a ["oneof" input object](https://github.com/leoloso/PoP/blob/master/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/implicit-features/oneof-input-object/en.md) that contains a single property: `html: HTML!`.

 This is to avoid potential breaking changes in the future, when it becomes possible to also create and update custom posts and comments by passing their `Block` data (instead of the single blob of HTML data).

-When that feature is supported, the `contentAs` oneof input object will be added a second property: `blocks: [BlockUnion!]!`, and as the mutation will itself not suffer changes, it will not need be deprecated.
+When that feature is supported, the `contentAs` and `commentAs` oneof input objects will be added a second property: `blocks: [BlockUnion!]!`, and as the mutation will itself not suffer changes, it will not need be deprecated.

 ## The Settings page has been re-designed